Einstein's handwritten notes sell for $1.8M

 Written by Euan McKirdy, CNN

-Two handwritten notes penned by Albert Einstein have been sold at auction for a combined $1.8 million -- hundreds of times their estimated sale value.
+Two handwritten notes penned by Albert Einstein have been sold at an auction for a combined $1.8 million -- hundreds of times their estimated sale value.

 The notes written in German, which the famed physicist gave to a Tokyo courier in November 1922 in lieu of a tip, contain two aphorisms for happiness.